iSAFERIntelligent Speed Assistance for European Roads

 Latest iSafer News, Publications and Events

-29 September 2017, 13:00-14:00 ITS.be Congress Bluepoint Conference Centre, Boulevard Auguste Reyers 80, 1030 Brussels The European Transport Safety Council (ETSC) has the pleasure of inviting you to our Knowledge Sharing Session “ISA on all policy levels”, which will be held during the ITS.be Congress on Friday 29 September between 13:00 and 14:00.
-ISA – Intelligent Speed Assistance – is an overridable system that communicates the current speed limit to the driver using digital maps and speed sign recognition, and helps them to keep […]
+29 September 2017, 13:00-14:00 ITS.be Congress Bluepoint Conference Centre, Boulevard Auguste Reyers 80, 1030 Brussels The European Transport Safety Council (ETSC) held the Knowledge Sharing Session “ISA on all policy levels” during the ITS.be Congress on Friday 29 September.
+Speakers included David Schoenmaekers (Belgian Federal Government, Department of Mobility and Transport), Ben Van Roose (Agoria), Bert Boterbergh (Ministry of Mobility and Public Works, Flemish Government), and Graziella Jost (ETSC).
+ISA – Intelligent Speed Assistance – is an overridable system that communicates the current speed limit […]

 Austria Trend Hotel, Dunajska cesta 154, 1000 Ljubljana, 23 June 2017, 10.00-17.00 Slovenian Traffic Safety Agency and European Transport Safety Council together had a pleasure to hold an experts’ conference – European approach towards better road safety: safe roads, safe vehicles and safe infrastructure.
 The conference gathered ministers, decision makers, police, representative from national authorities, road safety experts, NGOs and other road safety stakeholders.
 Opportunities to improve road safety in Slovenia were discussed.
 Click here to download the agenda.
 Presentations Road Safety Performance Index – Slovenia within the […]